sky-uk/kfp-operator/compilers/README.md

 ### KFP-SDK (`compilers/kfp-sdk`)

-The KFP-SDK compiler is a single pure-Python build (built on 3.12, pinning `click<8.2` so it still imports on 3.9).
+The KFP-SDK compiler is a single pure-Python build.
 The matrix covers the oldest and newest supported Python versions.

 | Python | KFP         | Env dir / source                             | Model image                      |
 |--------|-------------|----------------------------------------------|----------------------------------|